 Environmental podcast with Ondine Sherman

 You may have noticed that there has been a quite a gap between the last episode of Wilderkids and this one.
 The art/book side of my life has taken over everything lately – in the final push to get my next children’s book finished and in preparing for a tiger fundraising art exhibition.
-However, everything is now back on track and I can once again give the podcast, both the interviewees and the listeners, the attention it deserves.
+It’s not always easy to juggle everything and sometimes something has to give.
+However, I want you to know that this podcast, the interviewees and you the listeners are very important to me

 Today’s guest is Ondine Sherman, co-founder of the not-for-profit Voiceless and author of the young adult fiction book Sky.
 We actually did this interview back in April and the lovely Ondine has been incredibly patient with me not having had a chance to edit (which always takes a surprisingly long time) and publish our chat until now, so thank you Ondine!!!

 Voiceless envisions a world in which animals are treated with respect and compassion and is doing amazing work in drawing attention to the plight facing animals in factory farming and in the protection of wild animals.
 They believe in the power of education to ensure a better future for animals.
 Something I also believe in strongly.

 - Her reasons behind creating Voiceless and the work the charity undertakes.